Microsoft DPM vs Oracle Data Guard comparison

 Find out what your peers are saying about Microsoft DPM vs. Oracle Data Guard and other solutions.
 Updated: May 2024.

 Microsoft DPM is ranked 28th in Backup and Recovery with 17 reviews while Oracle Data Guard is ranked 11th in Backup and Recovery with 31 reviews.
 Microsoft DPM is rated 7.0, while Oracle Data Guard is rated 8.4.
 The top reviewer of Microsoft DPM writes "Good for backing up, but the 2019 version lags".
-On the other hand, the top reviewer of Oracle Data Guard writes "Ensures our databases stay in sync between the main and disaster recovery sites".
+On the other hand, the top reviewer of Oracle Data Guard writes "Ensures high availability, disaster recovery, and data protection for Oracle databases through features like real-time data synchronization, automatic failover and zero data loss".
 Microsoft DPM is most compared with Veeam Backup & Replication, Azure Backup, Dell PowerProtect DD (Data Domain), Commvault Cloud and Veritas NetBackup, whereas Oracle Data Guard is most compared with Veeam Backup & Replication, Zerto, Veritas NetBackup, Commvault Cloud and Delphix.
 See our Microsoft DPM vs. Oracle Data Guard report.

 See our list of best Backup and Recovery vendors.